Environments

 Passing the environment from your code

-In your code you simply need to pass the environment as a context key.
-For Node.js this might look like this id the environment can be retrieved from en env-var:
+Then, in your code, simply pass the environment as a context key.
+For Node.js this might look something like this:

 await client.setContext({